Montage Hotels & Resorts: Montage Palmetto Bluff

-Montage Palmetto Bluff came under the management of Montage Hotels and Resorts in 2014.
+Montage Palmetto Bluff came under the management of Montage Hotels & Resorts in 2014.
 It renovated the property to include 150 new luxury rooms in addition to the already existent 50 cottages.
 Montage also introduced a new spa, fitness center, and dining accommodations.
 Montage Palmetto Bluff is located in Bluffton, South Carolina on the banks of the May River.

 Montage Healdsburg

 Montage Healdsburg opened in December of 2020.
 Located in the center of California's wine country, Montage Healdsburg is a "refined wine country retreat."
 With 130 bungalow-style rooms and 40 residences for sale, Montage Healdsburg is cementing itself as a must-stay destination for those looking for an ultra-luxury experience.

 Montage Los Cabos

 Montage Los Cabo is located in Cabo San Lucas and opened in 2018.
 It includes a 122 room resort along with 52 residences and is listed as a AAA Five Diamond award resort.

 Montage Big Sky

 Montage Big Sky is located 45 minutes from Yellowstone National Park and has 100 rooms with ski access and private golf course.
 The property also includes The Inn Residences at Montage Big Sky, luxury residences.